vagmcs/webpage/content/authors/vagmcs/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Ph.D. in Machine Learning
+  - course: Ph.D. in Artificial Intelligence
     institution: National and Kapodistrian University of Athens
     year: 2023
   - course: M.Sc. in Computer Engineering